-A. Federal Requirements.
+- A. Federal Requirements.
 All towers must meet or exceed current standards and regulations of the FAA, the FCC, and any other agency of the federal government with the authority to regulate towers and antennas.
 If those standards and regulations are changed, then wireless service providers governed by this chapter shall bring their towers and antennas into compliance with the revised standards and regulations within six months of their effective date or the timelines provided by the revised standards and regulations, whichever time period is longer.
-Failure to bring towers and antennas into compliance with the revised standards and regulations shall constitute grounds for revocation of permit.

-- B. Building Codes-Safety Standards.
+Failure to bring towers and antennas into compliance with the revised standards and regulations shall constitute grounds for revocation of permit. - B. Building Codes-Safety Standards.
 To ensure the structural integrity of towers, the owner of a tower shall ensure that it is maintained in compliance with standards contained in applicable city building codes and the applicable standards for towers that are published by the Electronic Industries Association ("EIA"), as amended from time to time.
 If, upon inspection, the city concludes that a tower fails to comply with such codes and standards and constitutes a danger to persons or property, then upon notice being provided to the owner of the tower, the owner shall have thirty days to bring the tower into compliance with such standards.
-If the owner fails to bring its tower into compliance within thirty days, the city may remove the tower at the owner's expense. - C. Data Transmission Compliance with RF Standards.
-Towers shall be constructed to applicable Electronic-Industry Association (EIA) standards, which may be amended from time to time.
-Further, any improvements or additions to existing towers shall require submission of site plans stamped by a professional engineer that demonstrate compliance with the EIA standards and all other good industry practices.
-The plans shall be submitted and reviewed at the time building permits are requested.
+If the owner fails to bring its tower into compliance within thirty days, the city may remove the tower at the owner's expense.

+C. Compliance with RF Standards.

-No-personal wireless service provider or lessee shall fail to assure that its antenna complies at all times with the current applicable Federal Communications Commission (FCC) radio frequency (RF) emission standards.
+No wireless service provider or lessee shall fail to assure that its antenna complies at all times with the current applicable Federal Communications Commission (FCC) radio frequency (RF) emission standards.

-D. Inspection Report Filing.
-Within sixty days of any required safety inspection performed in accordance with EIA and FCC standards, the facility operator shall file a copy of the report with the city.
-Each year after the facility becomes operational the facility operator shall file with the city a copy of maintenance reports for the prior twelve months.
 (Ord.
 2016-029 § 1 (Exh.
 A) (part), 2016: Ord.
 2013-051 § 2 (Exh.
 A) (part), 2013).